Our founders, volunteers and staff are represented on our Board along with some of the most influential innovators in global online media.

 Mohamed ElGohary (Staff representative)

-Mohamed ElGohary is a Cairo based Entrepreneur/Blogger/Social Media Expert.
-He works as Global Voices Lingua Manager and Global Voices Advocacy contributor.
+Mohamed ElGohary is a Cairo based Blogger/Translator/Social Media Expert.
+He works as Global Voices Lingua Manager.
 After a major in Biomedical engineering, ElGohary switched careers to work as a Social Media consultant and freelance journalist for Al-Masry Al-Youm newspaper, after which he joined forces with Global Voices Staff.
 You can follow his occasionally updated blog in English and Arabic.